-bre: breeding win: wintering Northern N: E: Eastern S: Southern Western W: NE: North-eastern NW: North-western SE: South-eastern SW: South-western
+bre: breeding win: wintering N: Northern E: Eastern S: W: Southern Western NE: North-eastern NW: North-western SE: South-eastern SW: South-western

-- (): Population status unknown.
-Conservation status estimated. - : By way of exception for those populations listed in Categories 2 and 3 in Column A and which are marked by an asterisk, hunting may continue on a sustainable use basis.
+- (): The population status is uncertain.
+The conservation status is estimated based on statistically uncertain trend or unknown population size. - : By way of exception for those populations listed in Categories 2 and 3 in Column A and which are marked by an asterisk, hunting may continue on a sustainable use basis.
 This sustainable use shall be conducted within the framework of special provisions of an international species action plan, which shall seek to implement the principles of adaptive harvest management (see paragraph 2.1.1 of Annex 3 to the Agreement).